GeroMija/publicGit/README.md

-# Cypress tests for uteka desktop
+# Cypress tests for site

 ### Requirements